MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 Advice from experts in DNS wire format best practices would be greatly appreciated to refine the proposed details, overall.

-## Extensibility of SvcRecordType

-Only values of "0" and "1" are allowed for SvcRecordType.
-Should we give more thought to potential future values?
-The current version tries to leave this open by indicating that resource records with unknown SvcRecordType values should be ignored (and perhaps should be switched to MUST be ignored)?

 ## Where to include Priority

 The SvcFieldPriority could alternately be included as a pri= Alt-Svc attribute.
 It wouldn't be applicable for Alt-Svc returned via HTTP, but it is also not necessarily needed by DNS servers.
-It is also not used when SvcRecordType=0.
+It is also not used for AliasForm RRs.
-A related question is whether to omit it from the textual representation when SvcRecordType=0.
 Regardless, having a series of sequential numeric values in the textual representation has risk of user error, especially as MX, SRV, and others all have their own variations here.